KacperOgrodniczuk/2D-Demos-Project/README.md

 # 2D-Demos
  A project for demos carried out in sessions.
  Learners can access this repository to review/revise content.
+ All demos can be found in Assets/Demos.
+Each demo has a dedicated folder to it.